melaniebalaz/refactor.zone/data/articles/clean-code-responsibilities.md

 only supposed to give you easy access to the student data has grown to a considerable size and now presents a maintenance problem.
 There's a lot of code which you can't even test.
 But hey, such is life, right?

-The following week, Déjà Vu, your boss is at your desk again.
+The following week, déjà Vu, your boss is at your desk again.
 The sysadmins are complaining again.
 (Can't they just buy more hardware?
 Come on.)
 Now it's your `courses` table that's causing problems.
 You decide to go the same route and copy over the code for Memcache to your `Courses` class.